Mayreeobi/Twitter-Sentiment-Analysis/README.md

 To accomplish the project goals, a combination of Python libraries was utilized:
 - Pandas: Employed for effective data cleaning and manipulation.
 - NLTK (Natural Language Toolkit): Utilized for advanced natural language processing tasks.
-- TextBlob: Chosen for sentiment analysis, assigning Subjectivity and Polarity scores to each tweet.
+- TextBlob: Chosen for sentiment analysis, assigning Polarity scores to each tweet.
 - Matplotlib, Seaborn & WordCloud: These libraries played a crucial role in exploring and visualizing the dataset.

-## Sentiment Analysis:
+## Key Steps:
-The sentiment analysis aspect relied on TextBlob, which evaluates text by providing Polarity scores.
+* Data Cleaning and Manipulation: Pandas was employed to effectively clean and manipulate the dataset, ensuring it was ready for analysis.

+* Sentiment Analysis: Utilizing NLTK and TextBlob, I conducted sentiment analysis on the tweets, assigning Polarity scores to each tweet.
 The Polarity score became the basis for categorizing tweets into Positive, Negative, or Neutral sentiments.
 Specifically, a Polarity score below 0 indicated negativity, a score of 0 denoted neutrality, and a score above 0 signified positivity.

+* Visualization: Matplotlib, Seaborn, and WordCloud were instrumental in exploring and visualizing the dataset.
+WordClouds were generated to highlight the most commonly used words associated with each sentiment category, providing intuitive visual representations of sentiment distributions.

 ## Remark:
 The sentiment analysis revealed intriguing findings within the dataset.
 A notable portion, accounting for 37.1% of the tweets, exhibited a dual nature, being classified as both positive and neutral.
 This suggests a nuanced sentiment among Twitter users, where expressions may carry elements of positivity while maintaining an overall neutral tone.
 In contrast, approximately 25.74% of the tweets were categorized as negative, indicating a substantial presence of unfavorable sentiments within the dataset.